 Figure 7.8.1-1: Request for Network Status Reports

-Pre-conditions:
+Pre-conditions

 There is a relationship in place between the IN-CSE and MNO allowing the IN-CSE to request Network Status Reports from the underlying 3GPP network.
 The method for establishing this relationship is outside the scope of the present document.

 The IN-CSE is configured with system defaults for the following.
-The method for configuring these system defaults is outside the scope of the present document.
+The method for configuring these system defaults is outside the scope of the present document:

 The network congestion levels to receive reports.